How School Leaders Can Build Authentic Parent Engagement

-The organization lists several positive outcomes stemming from parent involvement in students’ school life.
-These include better student behavior and attendance, enhanced social skills, and better academic performance.
+Parent engagement in their children’s school lives correlates positively to improved academic achievement and healthier and happier children.
+The Center for Disease Control and Prevention (CDC) outlines several reasons why parent involvement is essential in their action plan.
+These reasons include better student behavior and attendance, enhanced social skills, and better academic performance.
 CDC also states several health benefits stemming from parent engagement in their children’s school life.
 The benefits include more physical activity overall and a healthier lifestyle with fewer experiments with alcohol and cigarettes.

 Students’ health behavior and academic achievements correlate, and the significant impact comes from home and parent’s involvement in their child’s school life.
 CDC states clearly that parents’ engagement in their children’s school life significantly improves their health, well-being, and academic achievement.
-Let’s take a look at some steps that the school can take to authentically reach out and engage parents.

 Several barriers may prevent authentic parent engagement, and many research papers have examined this bias.
 For instance, the school culture may be ingrained with outdated views on parents’ role in the school.
 There may be thinking that parents belong outside the school and should be receivers of information rather than be engaged as active partners.
 Teachers may also have conscious or unconscious biases about parents that may have racial, cultural, or socioeconomic roots.
 A school may see parent engagement as a burden rather than approaching parent engagement as a type of relationship that reduces teachers’ workload and improves academic outcomes.